Arch Linux Installation (with Secure Boot)

 $ makepkg -sci

-I also like to add the Chaotic-AUR repository to my systems as it provides prebuilt AUR packages.
-It doesn't provide every AUR package but it provides quite a few and is nice to have.
+I also like to add the Chaotic-AUR repository to my systems so installing AUR packages doesn't take a million years.
+It provides prebuilt versions of popular AUR packages and is very nice to have.

 Now, here's all the other apps I like to install:

-$ yay -S --needed digikam discord easyeffects ghostwriter goverlay kdenlive keepassxc krita ktorrent lact libreoffice-fresh mangohud modrinth-app-bin obs-studio octopi spotify steam visual-studio-code-bin
+$ yay -S --needed awatcher-bundle-bin bleachbit btop digikam discord easyeffects gamemode lib32-gamemode informant kdenlive keepassxc krita ktorrent kweather lact libreoffice-fresh mangohud modrinth-app-bin needrestart obs-studio droidcam-obs-plugin obs-vkcapture-git lib32-obs-vkcapture-git obs-wayland-hotkeys-git pacman-cleanup-hook rpc-bridge-bin spotify steam visual-studio-code-bin vlc

 And finally my Plasma dotfiles.
 Follow the instructions on the repository and that will about do it (currently the panel layout isn't done automatically though).